MicrosoftDocs/data-tools/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

 1.There are two types of assessment:

-   - **Workload Assessment.** In this assessment, the Oracle assessment module performs a lightweight discovery of the schema objects and categorizes the schema complexity for migration to various categories with a high-level estimate for conversion hours.This preassessment helps to find the feasibility of the migration to the target platform.
+   - **Workload Assessment.** In this assessment, the Oracle assessment module performs a lightweight discovery of the schema objects and categorizes the schema complexity for migration to various categories with a high-level estimate for conversion hours.
+This preassessment helps to find the feasibility of the migration to the target platform.

    - **Code Assessment.** The code assessment performs an in-depth assessment of the Oracle schema objects and then suggests an overall readiness of the code objects with "ready", "need review", and "not ready" object types at a granular level and its associated conversion hours with higher accuracy.